mousepawmedia/devdocs/source/network/phabricator.rst

   * :guilabel:`Edit Mocks` lets you select the Pholio Mocks related to this task.
 This is especially helpful for UI Design and Graphic Design tasks.

-  * :guilabel:`Edit Revisions` lets you select the Differentials related to this task.
-Linking Tasks and Differentials is just as important as linking Tasks and Commits.
+  * :guilabel:`Edit Revisions` lets you select the Revisions related to this task.
+Linking Tasks and Revisions is just as important as linking Tasks and Commits.

 You'll also see the usual options relating to Subscribing, Tokens, and Flags.